Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach: Experiments

+To introduce domain gaps into semi-supervised learning, we choose the emerging cross-domain semi-supervised learning (CDSSL)~\cite{Yu2019UnsupervisedDA} setting.
+Specifically, CDSSL aims to use few labeled source training examples and many unlabeled target training examples to predict on source testing examples and target testing examples.
+Two pairs of source and target domains are used: Source: CIFAR10 / Target: STL10 and Source: MNIST / Target: SVHN.
+Under the single domain setting, FixMatch trains the model using source labeled data and source unlabeled data.
+However, under the cross-domain setting, we train the model using source labeled data and target unlabeled data.

-We use two pairs of source and target domains in this experiment: Source: CIFAR10 / Target: STL10 and Source: MNIST / Target: SVHN.
-Table \ref{tab:ssl} demonstrates that DRL-powered SSL method improves the original Fixmatch significantly in cross-domain semi-supervised learning tasks.
-Note our setting is different from UDA where source labeled data is abundant.
-SSL focuses on using unlabeled augmented data to help learning from few labeled data.
+Table \ref{tab:ssl} shows that DRL-powered SSL method improves the Fixmatch baseline significantly on CDSSL tasks.
+Note that our setting is different from UDA where source labeled data is abundant.
+SSL focuses on using unlabeled augmented data to learn from few labeled data.
 In the CIFAR10 to STL10 case, we only have 4k labeled source data.
-And in the MNIST to SVHN case, we have 40k labeled source data.
-Our results provide evidence that DRL is beneficial for generating high-quality pseudo supervision for unlabeled data under the cross domain SSL setting.
+For MNIST to SVHN, we have 40k labeled source data.
+The results show that DRL is beneficial for generating high-quality pseudo supervision for unlabeled data under the cross-domain SSL setting.
+More details of the experiments are provided in the appendix.